fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Treaty is very important in Islam, as it was an indirect recognition of the Islamic state in Medina.
 The treaty also allowed the Muslims who were still in Mecca to practice Islam publicly.
 Further, as there was no longer a constant struggle between the Muslims and the polytheists, many people saw Islam in a new light, which led to many more people accepting Islam.[citation needed] In addition, the Treaty of Hudaybiyyah paved the way for the conquering of other tribes, through the use of treaties with the Muslims.
 The treaty also serves as an example that Islam was not merely spread with the sword as Muhammad had an army that could have attacked Mecca, but Muhammad chose to make a peace treaty.
 After the polytheists broke the treaty, he marched on Makkah and conquered the polytheists.

 The oath that Muhammad took "under the tree" at al-Hudaybiyyah made him a true ruler over parts of western Arabia.
-In early Islamic Egypt, having a forefather who had "pledged allegiance under the tree" conferred considerable social prestige.
+In early Islamic Egypt, having a forefather who had "pledged allegiance under the tree 🌳" conferred considerable social prestige.

 A verse of the Quran was revealed about the treaty, which means: